Kaviraj-vg/Employee-Salary-Tracker-payroll-/README.md

-# Employee-Salary-Tracker-payroll-
+# Employee-Salary-Tracker (Payroll Management System)
-A console-based application developed in Java, designed to manage employee data and payroll information.
-This project demonstrates core Java concepts, database integration, object-oriented programming principles and the use of data structures like HashMap for efficient in-memory operations.
+A console-based application developed in **Java**, designed to manage employee data and payroll information.
+This project demonstrates core **Java concepts**, **database integration**, **object-oriented programming principles**, and the use of data structures like **HashMap** for efficient in-memory operations.

+---

-# Approach: HashMap + Database
+## Approach: HashMap + Database
-The application employs a hybrid approach that leverages both HashMap and database storage for efficient and reliable data management:
+The application employs a hybrid approach that leverages both **HashMap** and **database storage** for efficient and reliable data management:
-1.On Program Startup:
+1. **On Program Startup**:
-  Load data from the database into the HashMap for fast in-memory operations.
+   - Load data from the database into the HashMap for fast in-memory operations.
-2.During Execution:
+2. **During Execution**:
-  Perform CRUD operations on the HashMap to ensure high-speed data manipulation.
+   - Perform CRUD operations on the HashMap to ensure high-speed data manipulation.
-3.On Program Termination:
+3. **On Program Termination**:
-  Synchronize the HashMap with the database to persist any new records or updates made during execution.
+   - Synchronize the HashMap with the database to persist any new records or updates made during execution.

+---

-# Features
+## Features
-Add, view, update, and delete employee records.
+- Add, view, update, and delete employee records.
-Generate and view payslips for employees.
+- Generate and view payslips for employees.
-Store and retrieve data using MySQL.
+- Store and retrieve data using **MySQL**.
-Modular design with multiple classes and services for better maintainability.
+- Modular design with multiple classes and services for better maintainability.
-Dynamic payroll calculations including HRA, DA, and deductions.
+- Dynamic payroll calculations, including HRA, DA, and deductions.

+---

-# Technologies Used
+## Technologies Used
-Java: Core programming language.
+- **Java**: Core programming language.
-MySQL: Database for storing employee and payslip details.
+- **MySQL**: Database for storing employee and payslip details.
-JDBC: For database connectivity.
+- **JDBC**: For database connectivity.

+---

 # Setup Instructions
 Clone the repository.